 Located on 8 acres of the former Foursquare Plantation, a centuries-old molasses and sugar plantation.
 Some of the buildings on the site were built in the 17th century.
-The distillery produces the drink known as Foursquare Spiced Rum.
+The distillery produces the well regarded Foursquare Spiced Rum.
 Also on the property is a café serving refreshments, a small folk museum with exhibits about early plantation life, and a shopping area displaying Bajan crafts.

-Located in a former British military prison, the museum opened its doors in 1933.
+Located in the former British military prison, the museum opened its doors in 1933.
 Exhibits detail the island's development from prehistoric to modern times.
-There are artifacts dating tback o 400BC from the Arawak culture.
-Also on display are slave journals, West Indian maps, cane-harvesting tools, and decorative and fine art.
+You will see artifacts dating to 400BC from the Arawak culture.
+Also on display are slave journals, West Indian maps, cane-harvesting tools, and decorative and fine art

 National Heroes Square

-Renamed in 1999, this square was originally called Trafalgar Square.
+This square, renamed in 1999, was originally called Trafalgar Square.
 Its location marks the center of Bridgetown.
 A statue of Lord Horatio Nelson predates London's statue of the same man by 27 years.
 The square is also home to a war memorial and a fountain celebrating the 1865 advent of running water on the island.

 Andromeda Botanic Gardens

-Trams to Barbados' number one tourist attraction fill quickly, so you're encouraged to make reservations in advance.
-Throughout the one hour tour, visitors remain comfortably seated while motoring through caverns filled with gurgling streams, cascading waterfalls, and amazing snow white, pear-shaped stalactites.
+Trams to Barbados' number one tourist attraction fill quickly, so you're encouraged to make advance reservations.
+Throughout the one-hour tour, visitors remain comfortably seated while motoring through caverns filled with gurgling streams, cascading waterfalls and amazing snow white, pear-shaped stalactites.
 If you wish to view rock formations first-hand, you're invited to disembark at the Cascade Pool and in the Rotunda Room.
 A cafe and gift shop are on site.

 check it all out at: